Resilience building and stress activities

 - Kindness, Home learning resources

-Within the materials you can download on this page, you will find videos, case studies and creative colouring activities to help engage children and young people.
-Activities are suitable for primary and secondary learners, with different activities where needed.
+These activities aim to help learners understand and reduce tensions that might arise during stressful times at home or school.
+Within the materials you can download on this page, you will find tasks and case studies to help engage children and young people.
+Activities are suitable for primary and secondary learners.

 learn techniques for defusing tensions

 be encouraged to share stories of kindness and help others

 These tips help teachers to use the British Red Cross approach to supporting people.